jfspps/howtos/ADTsAndDesignPatterns/Singleton.md

+---
+title: The Singleton
+nav_order: 3
+parent: ADTs and Design Patterns in Java
+---

-# The Singleton design pattern
+# The Singleton

 The Singleton design pattern provides a way of building one and only one instance of a class in a given application.
 Applications which operate across multiple threads can lead to undefined problems and so a thread-safe approach is required.